 Louise is course leader for MA Graphic Design and Inclusive Practice Partnership Lead for the School of Art and Media.
-She also works as an artist/curator, with a particular interest in interdisciplinary film practices and expanded cinema, Louise uses both analogue and digital methods for the production and presentation of installations and single screen works.
+She also works as an artist/curator, with a particular interest in interdisciplinary film practices and expanded cinema and uses both analogue and digital methods for the production and presentation of installations and single screen works.

 Currently Louise is working on a series of exhibitions called Our Machines and has recently completed a research project in collaboration with The Slade School of Art Research Centre called Motion in Form.
 This project included a series of exhibitions, workshops and a symposium exploring the specific qualities of analogue film as an expanded form of communication in a digital age.